 The condition of transportation upon departure / arrival.
 Means that forwarder assumes responsibility for the organization of transportation from / to the handling equipment at the port of departure / destination; The cost of transportation includes, in addition to freight, loading / unloading from / to

-Terminal handling is original.
-Any services of a cargo handling terminal: loading / unloading from a ship, moving to a pile, exhibiting for work, etc. In practice, the following understanding of this term has developed handling services
+Terminal treatment cargo originally.
+Any terminal services for handling cargo: loading / unloading from a ship, moving to a stack, exposing for work, etc. In practice, the following understanding of this term of handling services has developed